kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 CASP (Critical Assessment of Techniques for Protein Structure Prediction) and CAPRI (Critical Assessment of PRedicted Interactions) are world-wide experiments focused on the blind testing of methods for protein structural bioinformatics.

+**2022**
+: Contributed to one of the top performances in modeling structures of protein complexes in CASP15 and CASP15-CAPRI experiments (ranked 2nd in CASP, ranked 1st in CAPRI).
+Group "Venclovas", members: Olechnovič K, Valančauskas L, Dapkūnas J, Venclovas Č.

+**2022**
+: One of the top performances in EMA (estimation of model accuracy) in CASP15 experiment (and ranked 1st in CASP15-CAPRI scoring experiment).
+Groups "Venclovas" and "VoroIF".

 **2020**
 : Contributed to one of the top performances in modeling structures of protein complexes in CASP14 and CASP14-CAPRI experiments (ranked 2nd in CASP, ranked 1st in CAPRI jointly with two other groups).
 Group "Venclovas", members: Olechnovič K, Dapkūnas J, Venclovas Č.